|

 the Seven Seas Cruising Association burgee, the North Carolina state

+flag, and the New Bern flag.
 Of course, flying off our stern is Old Glory indicating our country

 of registry. |